MattMcFarland/phaser-menu-system/readme.md

 ```

-Now let's create the create function, and have it change the text from "Loading" to "Ready" - then add a 5 second
+Now let's add the create function, and have it change the text from "Loading" to "Ready" - then add a 5 second
 timer before loading the next screen.

 ```javascript